brendannee/noobgallery/README.md

 Galleries will be sorted by `createDate` from the image EXIF data.

-If you want to specify which image should be the cover representing an entire gallery, name it `cover.jpg`.
-This is optional, if no file named `cover.jpg` is found it will use the first image chronologically.
+If you want to specify which image should be the cover representing an entire gallery, name it starting with `cover` - like `cover.IMG_1.jpg`.
+This is optional, if no such file is found, then it will use the first image chronologically.

 Example directory structure: